 This week the UK experienced a mini heatwave.
 On Wednesday, the hottest temperature of the year was recorded at Heathrow Airport, when the mercury hit 32.6°C.

 New survey data from Uswitch (opens in new tab) shows that more than two million households are considering buying a portable air con unit to help them cope with the heat, likely due, in part, to the fact that many Brits are working from home during the heatwave.

 According to Uswitch, interest in portable air conditioning units is up 360 per cent compared with the start of lockdown.
 In addition, search traffic for the term is up 133 per cent when compared with the end of May last year, when temperatures hit 28.2°C (82.76°F).

 However, although these units can make your working and living environment more comfortable, they could also cause your energy bills to skyrocket.
 That's because these domestic units use 2.7kW of power on average, which is similar to the amount used by a washing machine or a tumble dryer.

 Research shows that homes with portable air conditioning units tend to run them for around four hours during the day and five hours during the night.
 As they cost around 44p per hour of usage, this means that they could add around £28 a week to your energy bills.
-For this reason, if you’re running a portable unit to keep cool in the heat, we recommend doing an energy comparison to see whether you could save money on your bills.
+For this reason, if you’re running a portable unit to keep cool in the heat, we recommend doing an energy comparison (opens in new tab) to see whether you could find a cheaper energy deal (opens in new tab) by switching to a better energy supplier (opens in new tab) and save money on your bills.

 In theory, your energy bills should be much lower in the summer months when there’s no need for you to have the central heating on.
 But, as we’ve seen already, changing your habits can cause your bills to increase.